alintulu/NeuralNetwork/documentation/Instructions.md

     - boolean for printing statistics
 ```

-By default the training data is an array of size 100 containing x and y values of a sine curve.
+By default the training data is an array of size 100 containing x and y values of a dosine curve.
 The learning rate is set to 0.01 and number of iterations to 1000.
-You can change all the mentioned values [here](https://github.com/alintulu/NeuralNetwork/blob/master/src/neuralnetwork/NeuralNetwork.java#L117).
+You can change all the mentioned values [here](https://github.com/alintulu/NeuralNetwork/blob/master/src/Neuralnetwork/Main.java#L111).

 ## Testing the network